makhaller/MulensModel_Crash_Course/README.md

 - how finite-source effects and annual parallax enter microlensing analyses.

-This repository is a learning project, not an independent exoplanet-discovery analysis.
+This repository is a learning project, not an independent exoplanet-discovery analysis!

 ## Notebooks